 LoROM Memory Map (Mode 20)

 Remember how I mentioned the CPU A15 address was skipped on LoROM boards?
-Well, it’s actually tied to both the A0 and A1 inputs on the decoder for games that save.
-This means that when CPU A15 is 0, output Y0 will be tied LOW.
-When CPU A15 is 1, output Y3 is tied LOW.
-The enable pin of this decoder is tied to the /CART pin on the cartridge connector, so only when the SNES requests ROM data will the decoder pull one of the outputs low.
+Well, it’s actually connected to both the A0 and A1 inputs on the decoder for games that save.
+This means that when CPU A15 is 0, output Y0 will be pulled LOW.
+When CPU A15 is 1, output Y3 is pulled LOW.
+The enable pin of this decoder is connected to the /CART pin on the cartridge connector, so only when the SNES requests ROM data will the decoder pull one of the outputs low.

-The output of Y3 is directly tied to the /OE pin on the EPROM.
+The output of Y3 is directly connected to the /CE pin on the EPROM.
 Therefore, the output of the EPROM is only enabled when CPU A15 is 1, and when /CART is LOW.
 Take a look at the resulting memory map for LoROM boards again.

 Ever wonder why we call LoROM and HiROM different “bank” types?
 It’s because of the memory map – LoROM uses only half of each bank for ROM information.
 HiROM uses the entire bank, but we’ll talk about that type later.